 - Disorienting for right-turning traffic.

-You can find a few near-cloverleaf junctions in the UK.
-In almost all the cases, they're either missing sliproads or are messed up with a roundabout.
-One near miss in Plymouth is only disqualified for a roundabout that breaks up a pair of sliproads in one corner, and the A3/A238 junction near New Malden in South London is only missing one of its loops.
+While there aren't many true cloverleaf junctions in the UK, you can find several close relatives.
+In almost all these cases, they are either missing some sliproads or are broken up with a roundabout.
+One of the closest near misses lies in Plymouth, at the junction of the A386 and B3413 in Crownhill, is only disqualified for a roundabout that breaks up a pair of sliproads in one corner.
+The A3/A238 junction near New Malden on the Kingston Bypass is only missing one of its loops.

 The decline of the cloverleaf